VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2.md

 {{< columns >}}

-On a far less useful but neat note- I think 'ambilight' systems need to be more common, obviously user choice weather or not to use it, but yeah.
+On a far less useful but neat note- I think 'ambilight' systems need to be more common, obviously user choice whether or not to use it, but yeah.
 10/10 need more ambilight in my life.

 Basically ambilight is just a system for letting the colors from the pixels near the edge of the screen be mirrored onto some RGB leds so that the color spills onto the wall behind.
 It's a really neat effect for games or movies.